Week 18: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - Also at the press conference, Trump turned to Merkel in answering about his wiretap claims by Obama and said, “At least we have something in common perhaps.”
 He claimed he got the information from Fox News.

-- Oklahoma Rep Cole became the first congressional Republican to call on Trump to apologize to Obama for his false wiretapping claim.
+- Oklahoma Rep. Tom Cole became the first congressional Republican to call on Trump to apologize to Obama for his false wiretapping claim.

-- Friday is was announced that Trump’s DOJ is working to speed deportations, shifting immigration judges to 12 US cities where they claim there are more immigrants who have committed crimes.
+- Friday it was announced that Trump’s DOJ is working to speed deportations, shifting immigration judges to 12 US cities where they claim there are more immigrants who have committed crimes.

 - Cases continued to surface of non-criminals being targeted for deportation, including a mother of six in Chicago during a routine check-in with ICE.
 Her congressman was handcuffed defending her.

-- The Trump regime went to court to try to bring the consumer protection agency created by Sen Warren after the 2008 recession, under direct control of Trump, opening the door to dismantling it.
+- The Trump regime went to court to try to bring the consumer protection agency created by Sen. Elizabeth Warren after the 2008 recession under direct control of Trump, opening the door to dismantling it.

 - The WH “1600 Daily” email blast mistakenly included a very obviously satirical article from WAPO, “Trump’s budget makes perfect sense and will fix America, and I will tell you why.”

 - Republicans continue to face energized, raucous crowds when returning home.
-Sen Ernst faced a packed crowd, which frequently booed her.
+Sen. Joni Ernst faced a packed crowd, which frequently booed her.

-- The House Intel Committee sent a letter to the FBI, CIA and NSA demanding info on whether Flynn was being surveilled.
-The House Intel Committee oversees the FBI, CIA and NSA, yet the agencies did not comply.
+- The House Intelligence Committee sent a letter to the FBI, CIA, and NSA demanding info on whether Flynn was being surveilled.
+The House Intel Committee oversees the FBI, CIA, and NSA, yet the agencies did not comply.
 Rachel Maddow in a segment called it “nuts” and “not normal.”

 Week 1: https://goo.gl/KWlyOO Week 2: https://goo.gl/Pn7MFs